bevacqua/kanye/readme.markdown

 Kanye exposes a few methods for interacting with keyboard events.

-## `kanye.on(combo, filter?, listener, ctx?)`
+## `kanye.on(combo, options?, listener)`

 Adds an event listener `listener` to the registry.
 This event listener will fire only when the user input is `combo`, and it can be optionally filtered by a `filter` selector.

-- `combo` is expected to be a human-readable keyboard input string such as `cmd+a` or `cmd+shift+b`.
+The `combo` is expected to be a human-readable keyboard input string such as `cmd+a` or `cmd+shift+b`.
+If the conditions are satisfied, `listener` will be invoked passing the `event` as an argument.
+Options are outlined below and they can be omitted.

-- `filter` is entirely optional, and helps you filter out the event target based on a selector or a DOM element
+- `filter` allows you to filter out the event target based on a selector or a DOM element
-- `listener` is the actual event listener that will be invoked when your query is satistied
-- `context` is also optional, and it allows you to define a group of event listeners that you can `.clear` in the future
+- `context` allows you to group different shortcuts together, making them easier to remove on the future

-## `kanye.off(combo, filter?, listener, ctx?)`
+## `kanye.off(combo, options?, listener)`

 Removes an event listener previously registered by `kanye.on`.
+You'll need to specify the options again to make sure that the event listener is correctly removed.

 ## `kanye.clear(context?)`